igrmk/smsq/android/app/src/main/assets/PRIVACY.md

 SECURITY
 --------
 We value your trust in providing us your personal information, thus we are striving to protect it.
+We use double encryption to protect your SMS messages.
 But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.

 CHANGES TO THIS PRIVACY POLICY